Teikō Shiotani

 Despite living far from any metropolis, Shiotani was famous among photographers nationwide.
 He portrayed landscapes, seascapes, priests at a local temple, his family, and other quotidian matters and scenes; his images at times unmediated, at others exploiting lens aberration or using darkroom effects.
 Among the photographers directly influenced by him was Shōji Ueda, who lived nearby.

 As ideals and fashions in photography changed, Shiotani's work was largely forgotten in postwar Japan until interest was reawakened by a 1975 book devoted to his work; he later became known outside Japan thanks to an exhibition of Japanese photography that toured Europe from 1979 to 1982.
 Many prints made by Shiotani survive in museum collections, and since 2016 four photobooks largely or exclusively dedicated to his work have been published in Japan.

 Life and career

 Early life

 Sadayoshi Shiotani (鹽谷 定好, Shiotani Sadayoshi) was born on 24 October 1899 in Akasaki (since 2004 part of Kotoura), Tottori, to a family who owned a shipping agency.
-He was the eldest son of the sixth patriarch; the fifth, his grandfather, had held various important civic posts, and had some interest in photography.
+He was the eldest son; his paternal grandfather had held various important civic posts and been interested in photography.